-Some front door ideas if you have an earthy exterior colour palette
+Front door colour ideas if you have an earthy exterior colour palette.

 In general, it’s a good idea if you have an earthier exterior, to look for a much more muted or “dirty” version of the colour you like to test for your front door.
 Trending deep forest greens often work well for brick and stone houses (below).

-For a similar look try SW 2847 Roycroft Bottle Green Image Apartment Therapy
+For a similar look try Sherwin-Williams 2847 Roycroft Bottle Green Via Apartment Therapy

 If you have an earthy house, often all greens and some white or cream looks best for plantings.
 But you can also use some richer golden yellows, rusty oranges, plummy purples and deep burgundy reds in your planters and landscape.

 Muted eggplant is another good front door colour to try with any brick, stone or earth-toned house.
 There are lots of pretty purple and violet flowers you can plant to coordinate.